stevencombs/retrocombs.github.io/apple.md

 <img class="category" src="http://www.stevencombs.com/images/design/apple.svg" />

-I'm an unabashed Apple fan.
-Anyone who knows me understands this and knows at any time I probably have a Mac or iOS device on hand.
-Will you find a similar Windows page on this site, no way!
+I'm an unabashed Mac fan.
+Anyone who knows me understands this and knows at any time I probably have a Mac on hand.
+Will you find a similar Windows page on this site?
+No way!
 What about Linux? <a href="linux.html">You betcha!</a>

 Below are posts that I create to assist my friends and family who are Mac and/or iOS device users: